ocsigen/js_of_ocaml/README.md

 Since the value representation is different, some adaptations are necessary.

 The most notable change is that, except for integers, OCaml numbers are no longer mapped to JavaScript numbers.
 So, explicit conversions `Js.to_float` and `Js.float` are now necessary to convert between OCaml floats and JavaScript numbers.
 The typing of JavaScript Typed Arrays has also been changed to deal with this.

-Additionally, OCaml physical equality will not work properly on JavaScript objects (it compares boxed values instead of values themselves).
-You should use `Js.string_equals` instead.

-Some forked versions of [Brr](https://github.com/ocaml-wasm/brr/tree/wasm) and [Gen_js_api](https://github.com/ocaml-wasm/gen_js_api/tree/wasm) are compatible with Wasm_of_ocaml.